lfir/techdocs/docs/git.md

 ```

 :::note
-Branches are now accessible locally and can be merged into the currrent branch.
+Branches are now accessible locally and can be merged into the current branch.
 :::

 ## Hooks